What does it take to be a GIS analyst?

 - Being proficient with Esri ArcGIS 10x with extensions Network Analyst, 3D Analyst, and Spatial Analyst.

 - Non-Esri or open source software includes AutoDesk AutoCAD, QGIS, GRASS and PCI.

 GIS analysts are more than just map makers.
 For example, it’s common to have some proficiency in remote sensing, CAD, programming, and database management.

-And it’s hard to get away with primarily being just THE GIS analyst in your workplace without having a complimentary area of expertise.
+And it’s hard to get away with primarily being just THE GIS analyst in your workplace without having a complementary area of expertise.

-Whether you’re in environmental protection, transportation or military intelligence, GIS is often a skill that compliments the field you’re working in.
+Whether you’re in environmental protection, transportation, or military intelligence, GIS is often a skill that complements the field you’re working in.

 Furthermore, it often requires additional education on top of just GIS.
 If you’re thinking twice about becoming a GIS analyst, take a look at some of our other job profiles in GIS.